 Tax Benefit on Second Home Loan

-One of the prime benefits of opting for a home loan to purchase a house is the availability of income tax concessions.
+One of the prime benefits of taking out a home loan to purchase a house is the availability of income tax concessions.
 These concessions are available on the repayment of interest and the principal amount.
 Sec 24 of the IT Act deals with the interest component of the EMI.
-Similarly, IT concessions for repayment of the principal element of the home loan is available under Sec 80C of the IT Act.
+Similarly, IT concessions for repayment of the principal element of the home loan are available under Sec 80C of the IT Act.

 Section 24 of the IT Act